lue-bird/elm-syntax-format/README.md

 If you want to _generate_ code, better bets are [`mdgriffith/elm-codegen`](https://dark.elm.dmy.fr/packages/mdgriffith/elm-codegen/latest/) and [`the-sett/elm-syntax-dsl`](https://dark.elm.dmy.fr/packages/the-sett/elm-syntax-dsl/latest/).

 ## TODO
-  - integrate comments in all places elm-format allows (remaining: some expressions)
+  - find minor discrepancies (e.g. if-then-else-comments-if-then-else with that weird format, putting consecutive {- -} comments in one line if following syntax is single-line)

 ## known deviations in printing
   - ranges of `of`, `exposing` and `as` are needed to determine whether they should be on the next line or at the end of last line